Chris Lines: Bristol Rovers

 Lines was nominated for the League One Player of the Month award in November 2009 after scoring a goal in each of his three league games that month.
-He signed a new three-and-a-half-year contract with Rovers in January 2010, and was described by director of football Lennie Lawrence as "a fundamental part of our plans to take this club forward."
+He signed a new three-and-a-half-year contract with Rovers in January 2010.
+He was described by director of football Lennie Lawrence as "a fundamental part of our plans to take this club forward."
 This came shortly after he was reported to be a transfer target for Southampton manager Alan Pardew.
 The transfer rumours continued despite the new contract.
 In total he scored ten goals in 46 appearances in the 2009–10 campaign.

-He was ruled out for two weeks with a toe injury in February 2011, but thanked manager Dave Penney after he made an immediate return to the first team.
-Despite this praise he publicly supported the board's decision to sack Penney the following month, and went on to praise the impact of caretaker-manager Stuart Campbell.
+He was ruled out for two weeks with a toe injury in February 2011 but thanked manager Dave Penney after he immediately returned to the first team.
+Despite this praise he publicly supported the board's decision to sack Penney the following month, and went on to praise the impact of caretaker manager Stuart Campbell.
 Following Rovers' relegation to League Two at the end of the 2010–11 season, Lines spent seven days on trial at Championship side Crystal Palace.
 New Rovers boss Paul Buckle admitted that he was unlikely to keep Lines for the following season.
 He was still at the club though for the 2011–12 season opening victory over AFC Wimbledon at Kingsmeadow.

 Sheffield Wednesday

 In August 2011, Lines joined League One club Sheffield Wednesday on a three-year contract for a £50,000 fee.
-He went on to score four goals in 47 appearances in the 2011–12 campaign as Wednesday secured promotion with a second-place finish, and was twice named on the League One Team of the Week.
+He went on to score four goals in 47 appearances in the 2011–12 campaign as Wednesday secured promotion with a second-place finish and was twice named on the League One Team of the Week.
 He made 12 assists in the campaign, just two fewer than divisional assist leader Stephen Quinn.

-He picked up a groin injury at the start of the 2012–13 season, and was out of action for three months.
+He picked up a groin injury at the start of the 2012–13 season.
+He was out of action for three months.
 Manager Dave Jones played Lines in six Championship games in the buildup to Christmas, though did not play him in the new year.
 On 22 January 2013, Lines joined League One Milton Keynes Dons on loan for the remainder of the season after manager Karl Robinson admitted that Lines was "a player I have admired for a number of years now".
 Robinson was in search of midfield options after Luke Chadwick and Stephen Gleeson both picked up injuries.
-He featured in 18 games for the MK Dons, including the 4–2 victory over Premier League side Queens Park Rangers at Loftus Road in the Fourth Round of the FA Cup.
+He featured in 18 games for the MK Dons, including the 4–2 victory over Premier League side Queens Park Rangers at Loftus Road in the fourth round of the FA Cup.
 After returning from Stadium mk, Lines had his contract at Hillsborough cancelled by mutual consent in July 2013.